satyashilD/automation_scripts/ecr_image_push_pull.md

 To push image on ECR

-1> Docker login
+#Docker login: As we are trying to push image to a private repository in this case it's ECR so the very first step is to perform login to get connected to repository

 ```

-As we are trying to push image to a private repository in this case it's ECR so the very first step is to perform login to get connected to repository

  sudo aws ecr get-login --region us-east-1 > docker-login.sh
  sed  "s/\ -e//g" docker-login.sh
  sed -i "s/none//g" docker-login.sh